Robonauts-Everybot/FTC-Everybot-Docs/blog/2023-02-01-supply-issues/index.md

 ---
-slug: supply
+slug: release
-title: Supply Issues With The MAX 90 Degree Gearbox
+title: We are live!
-tags: [BOM Stock]
+tags: [Site Updates]
-date: 2023-02-01T18:00
+date: 2024-01-01T18:00
 ---

- Hello all, we were informed that there are supply issues with the 90 degree gearbox, here are some fixes:
+Welcome to the Everybot documentation site!
+More updates to come soon.